Skip to main content

 World Record

-50.3 lbs
+50.4 lbs

 Habitat

-Gulf of Mexico Reefs
+Deep Gulf Reefs

 About the Red Snapper

 The Red Snapper is one of the most recognizable saltwater species in North American waters, classified scientifically as <em>Lutjanus campechanus</em>.
-It belongs to the Reef group, most commonly found in gulf of mexico reefs environments.
+It belongs to the Snapper group, most commonly found in deep gulf reefs environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Gulf of Mexico Reefs.
+Primary habitat: Deep Gulf Reefs.

 The Red Snapper thrives across a wide range of saltwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.